Self-Adversarial Disentangling for Specific Domain Adaptation: Experiments

-\textbf{Effects of loss functions.} Table \ref{table:ablation} shows the ablation of the domainnness-specific loss $\mathcal{L}_{spf}$ when adapting from Virtual KITTI to CKITTI for segmentation.
-The full framework with both DC and SAR can achieve 35.2 $\%$ mIoU.
-By removing the domainness-specific loss $\mathcal{L}_{spf}$ during the training process, the overall performance will drop by $1\%$.
-In addition, domainnness-invariant loss $\mathcal{L}_{inv}$ is critical for learning the domainnesss-invariant representations in the intra-domain adaptation, and cannot be removed.
-This shows that our SAR (the regularizer) needs to be trained under the guidance of both loss functions, \emph{i.e.,} $\mathcal{L}_{spf}$ and $\mathcal{L}_{inv}$.
-Therefore, we cannot remove any of them.
+\textbf{Ablation of loss functions on different tasks.} Table~\ref{table:ablation_each_loss} shows the ablation of the domainnness-specific loss $\mathcal{L}_{spf}$ (Eq.(\ref{eq:domainness-specific})) and domainness-invariant loss $\mathcal{L}_{spf}$ (Eq.(\ref{eq:domainness-inv})) in two tasks.
+GPA~\cite{GPA} is the base network for object detection adapting from Cityscapes~\cite{cordts2016cityscapes} $\rightarrow$ Foggy Cityscapes~\cite{FoggyCity}.
+Besides, for semantic segmentation, our method is adapted from Cityscapes~\cite{cordts2016cityscapes} to Foggy Zurich++~\cite{FoggyCity,FoggyDriving} with AdaptSegNet~\cite{AdaptSegNet}.
+As shown in Table~\ref{table:ablation_each_loss}, we observe that merely using domainnness-specific loss $\mathcal{L}_{spf}$ or domainness-invariant loss $\mathcal{L}_{inv}$ cannot achieve huge improvements over the baseline.
+The main reason is that domainnness-invariant loss $\mathcal{L}_{inv}$ and domainnness-specific loss $\mathcal{L}_{spf}$ are both critical for learning the domainnesss-invariant representations for the self-adversarial disentangling, and together they promote the disentangling in opposite directions, \emph{i.e.,} a self-adversarial manner.
+This shows that our SAR needs to be trained under the guidance of both loss functions, \emph{i.e.,} $\mathcal{L}_{spf}$ and $\mathcal{L}_{inv}$.

+\textbf{Comparisons to the related works.} Table \ref{table:comparison_related_works} shows the comparisons to the relevant works~\cite{DDMRL, CIDA} from Cityscapes~\cite{cordts2016cityscapes} to Foggy Zurich++~\cite{FoggyCity,FoggyDriving} under the same baseline~\cite{AdaptSegNet}.
+As we can see, when using MRL~\cite{DDMRL} or CIDA~\cite{CIDA} as the adaptor, it merely achieves a limited improvement of $0.5\%$ or $0.7\%$.
+In contrast, SAR contributes to the performance gain of $1.7\%$.
+The main reasons are twofold.
+(1) Previous GAN-based methods~\cite{DDMRL, CIDA} do not utilize supervisory signals $d'_{gt}$ from DC to fully learn the domainness-invariant feature.
+(2) They neglect the intra-domain gap induced by different domainness.
+Instead, our method not only leverages the prior supervisory signals but also mitigates the intra-domain gap across different domainness.
+Incorporating DC and SAR into the same framework boosts the mIoU by $1.7\%$ over the baseline.
+This confirms the effectiveness of our proposed DC and SAR, and addresses the aforementioned claim in Section \ref{sec: sar} that our SAD framework is superior to GAN.